Explore Jobs

 Find a Job You Really Want In

 Summary.
-People who were laid off, fired for poor performance, or were fired for misconduct may be eligible for unemployment benefits.
-Every state will have their own guidelines for unemployment benefits, so check your state before applying.
+Individuals who are laid off, terminated for inadequate performance, or dismissed for misconduct may qualify for unemployment benefits.
+Each state has specific guidelines, so it’s essential to check your state’s rules before applying.

 Key Takeaways:

-• People who are laid off can almost always claim unemployment benefits
+• Individuals who are laid off generally qualify for unemployment benefits.

-• People who are fired for poor performance are usually eligble for unemployment benefits, so long as their was no willful misconduct
+• Those fired for inadequate performance are often eligible for unemployment, provided there was no willful misconduct involved.

-• In some states, employees who are fired for misconduct may be eligible for unemployment benefits after a set period of time, as long as the misconduct wasn’t egregious
+• In certain states, employees dismissed for misconduct may still qualify for unemployment benefits after a specified period, as long as the misconduct was not severe.

-• Every state has its own guidelines for unemployment benefits — some are far more generous to employees than others
+• Each state has its own guidelines for unemployment benefits; some are more favorable to employees than others.

 Can You Collect Unemployment If You're Fired?